 No, you don't have to have a "problem/crisis" to make an appointment to talk with a counselor.
-The counseling service is a place where students can discuss issues around stress, life transitions, developmental needs, gender issues, family problems, interpersonal conflicts, loneliness, eating and body image issues, anxiety, depression, procrastination, and achievement conflicts.
-Counselors will help you determine what kind of follow-up you need and can provide you referral information.
+The counseling service is a place where students can discuss issues related to stress, life transitions, developmental needs, gender issues, family problems, interpersonal conflicts, loneliness, eating and body image issues, anxiety, depression, procrastination, and achievement conflicts.
+Counselors will help you determine what kind of follow-up you need and can provide you referral information if necessary.

 Additionally, support and psychoeducational groups may be offered throughout the year on a variety of issues, depending on student interest.

-No. The counseling staff considers it essential that confidentiality be strictly maintained.
+No. Student confidentiality be strictly maintained.
 Each of the Counseling Services staff is bound by legal and ethical guidelines to protect your privacy.
 It is the student's decision whether or not to discuss her use of the Service with family, friends and college personnel.
-However, if a student threatens harm to herself or others, a counselor may be obligated to seek a higher level of care for her, or to contact family members or others to help provide protection.
-If such a situation arises, counselors will make every effort to fully discuss the requirements with the student before taking any action and will limit any disclosures to what is necessary in their professional judgment.
+However, if a student is an immediate danger to themselves or others, a counselor is obligated to seek a higher level of care to preserve health.
+This may include contacting family members or others to support the student to remain safe.
+If such a situation arises, the counselor will make every effort to fully discuss the requirements with the student before taking any action and will limit any disclosures to what is necessary in their professional judgment.

 Email communications can be intercepted in transmission or misdirected.
 Therefore, it is the Counseling Services' policy to obtain informed consent from a student to communicate with that student the minimum necessary information regarding counseling appointments.
 Sensitive clinical information should not be included in any email transmission.
 In the event that a student requests sensitive information via email communication, the counselor will encourage the student to call the Counseling Service to arrange a phone conversation or office visit to discuss the matter.